Breema Bodywork Careers and Programs

 Breema Bodywork Certification

 If you plan to practice Breema bodywork in a state that requires licensing of massage and bodywork practitioners, you may need a certification from the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 The NCBTMB credential requires at least 500 hours of training as well as passing a standardized exam.
-Learn more about massage therapy and bodywork certification and licensing.

 Although Breema bodywork is one of the lesser-known healing arts, career opportunities are generally very good in the field of massage therapy.
 The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook projects a 22% growth rate for massage therapy jobs through 2028, as more and more people learn about the benefits of hands-on healing methods.